 Building a Business Case & Gaining Executive Support for Your ERP Upgrade

-Admitting your current ERP is no longer meeting the needs of your business is the first step towards identifying the right software solutions.
-Whether you are faced with a lack of reporting visibility, disjointed, manual processes, or a legacy system that has become a roadblock to reaching future goals, it may be time to begin building your business case for new ERP.
+Admitting your current ERP no longer meets your business needs is the first step towards identifying the right future solution.
+Whether you are faced with a lack of reporting visibility, disjointed processes, or a legacy system that has become a roadblock to growth, it may be time to begin building your business case for new ERP.

-Using the best Shark Tank tactics may not be enough to win your executives’ support for an ERP upgrade.
+Using the best sales tactics may not be enough to win your executives’ support for an ERP software upgrade.
 And without that, you may never realize a true transformation of your business.
-Nevertheless, the battle can be won by applying our expert tips.
+Nevertheless, the obstacles can be overcome by applying our expert tips.

 The Pitfalls of Not Knowing Your Overall Software Needs

-Overlooking the vital role of identifying your true needs for ERP is a slippery slope.
+Overlooking your true needs for a new ERP is a slippery slope.
 Launching straight into requirements and vendor vetting overlooks the higher-level view of your business’s needs.
-Many teams drive out copious amounts of detailed business requirements, but they don’t really know what the software needs to include at a high level.
-Not knowing your needs could result in selecting the wrong solution, a detrimental misstep.
+Many teams record copious amounts of detailed business requirements, but they don’t really know what the software needs to do, which often results in selecting the wrong solution.
 An analysis can uncover deficiencies in technology, signaling a need for new ERP.

 Proven Strategies for Unlocking Executive Support